Leilatha/Suites/dbserver/dbserver/API.md

 Suite Management
 ================

+Requests are at the path "/suite".

 Adding a Suite
 --------------
 Adding a suite will automatically add the authenticated user to the suite.
-The request takes the form
+The request is a POST request and takes the form
 ```
 { "name" : "suitename" }
 ```